 Remember to be consistent and train as frequently as you can, without missing many days.

 Also if you don’t have a gaming mouse yet, that could be a worthwhile investment if you want a shortcut to take your aim to the next level.
-I wrote an article on my top mice picks here.
+You can also check out my gear list.